 - Almond milk yogurt: A drinkable probiotic yogurt that is absolutely delicious.
 Use the ground almonds for keto-friendly baking!

 All vegetables can be fermented into delicious and probiotic pickles.
-Here are a few of my favorite recipes:
+Here are a few of my favourite recipes:

-- Kimchi is a spicy fermented vegetable from Korea.
+- Kimchi is a spicy fermented vegetable from Korea, perfect for a keto kimchi soup.

 - Curtido is a sauerkraut-like condiment from El Salvador.